Jaded-Encoding-Thaumaturgy/lvsfunc/docs/submodules/noise.rst

 .. warning::

-    Parts of this submodule will soon be deprecated in favor of **vapoursynth-denoise**!
+    Parts of this sub-module will soon be deprecated in favor of **vapoursynth-denoise**!

 .. autosummary::
     lvsfunc.noise.bm3d
     lvsfunc.noise.chickendream

-This submodule is aliased as `denoise` for backwards compatibility.
+This sub-module is aliased as `denoise` for backwards compatibility.

 .. automodule:: lvsfunc.noise
     :members: